KeyanSong/431-2018/README.md

 **If you are a student interested in taking 431 in Fall 2018**

+- Thank you for your interest.
 - We will begin to permit students interested in taking 431 into the course in **July 2018**.
     - All CWRU students who have taken any prior coursework in statistics or epidemiology are welcome in 431.
-If you have no prior exposure to statistics at all, not even in high school, that may be an issue, but you are welcome to just let me know (now or later) about your background and why you're interested in taking the course.
+    - If you have no prior exposure to statistics at all, not even in high school, that may be an issue, but you are welcome to just let Dr Love know via email (details below) about your background and why you're interested in taking the course.
 - All CWRU students who are interested in taking the course will be admitted **either** into Section 1 (taught by Dr. Love on Tuesdays and Thursdays from 1:00 to 2:15 PM) **or** Section 2 (taught by another CWRU faculty member on Tuesdays and Thursdays from 4:30 to 5:45 PM.)
 These decisions (regarding Section placement) will be made starting in July.
     - Dr. Love teaches Section 1, and that Section is capped at 48 students.
     - Section 2 uses most of the same materials, but will not be taught by Dr. Love.
 Last year, it was taught by Professor Ming Li.
 We expect Section 2 to have 25-30 students.
 The cap is, again, 48 students.